Asian Art Outpost

 chi / tomo

-This is the simplest way to write wisdom in Chinese, Korean Hanja and Japanese Kanji.
+智 is the simplest way to write wisdom in Chinese, Korean Hanja, and Japanese Kanji.

-Being a single character, the wisdom meaning is open to interpretation, and can also mean intellect, knowledge or reason.
+Being a single character, the wisdom meaning is open to interpretation, and can also mean intellect, knowledge or reason, resourcefulness, or wit.

-This character is sometimes included in the Bushido code, but usually not considered part of the seven key concepts of the code.
+智 is sometimes included in the Bushido code but is usually not considered part of the seven key concepts of the code.

 See our Wisdom in Chinese, Japanese and Korean page for more wisdom-related calligraphy.